Ephraim-Hedia/.Net/README.md

 # TaskApiProject

 A simple **.NET Web API** project that provides **user authentication** and **contact management** features.
-Users can register, log in with JWT authentication, and manage their personal address book.
+Users can register, log in with JWT authentication, and manage their personal address book with advanced search, pagination, and sorting.

 ---